oslabs-beta/BottleNetes/README.md

 FRONTEND_URL=http://localhost:4173/
 ```

-3. **Run the Quickstart script** 🚀
+3. **Run the Quickstart script**

-A quickstart script is provided for your convenience, to automate the setup process.
+A quickstart script is provided for your convenience, automating much of the setup process:

 - Make the script executable: